Last Updated on

 If you are trying to build muscle mass but are currently unable to push past your plateau then perhaps it is time for you to try something else.

-Perhaps a drop set would be a good idea to kick-start those gains, but what are they?
+Perhaps a drop set would be a good idea to kick-start those gains (don't forget that an appropriate bulking diet is important too), but what are they?

 Well, a drop set is an advanced weight training technique that will involve you performing your usual workout routine, but instead of resting after the set you would instead perform another set at a lower weight.